LeaderOnePro/Operit/README(E).md

 | 📥 **Download & Install** | Download the latest APK from the [Release Page](https://github.com/AAswordman/Operit/releases) |
 | 📖 **User Guide** | [Complete Documentation](https://aaswordman.github.io/OperitWeb) with detailed tutorials and examples |

+> **Security Warning:** To ensure your data security, please download this application exclusively from the official [Release Page](https://github.com/AAswordman/Operit/releases) or the [Official Website](https://aaswordman.github.io/OperitWeb/).
+Installation packages from unofficial sources may be maliciously modified, potentially leading to privacy leaks or device monitoring.

 **Installation Steps:** Download APK → Install & Launch → Follow Setup Guide → Start Using ✨

 ---